Davey Havok: Acting

-Havok played a supporting role in Sarah Jacobson's 1997 film Mary Jane's Not a Virgin Anymore.
+Havok played a supporting role in Sarah Jacobson's 1996 film Mary Jane's Not a Virgin Anymore.
 In 2009, Havok joined the cast of the "illustrated film" series Godkiller.
 Havok voices the antagonist role, a fallen god named Dragos.
 For March 2011, Havok joined the cast of Green Day's American Idiot on Broadway, playing the role of St. Jimmy.
 Havok is featured in at least one episode of Tim Armstrong's musical web series "Tim Timebomb's RockNRoll Theatre".
-In addition to Armstrong's web show, Havok voiced Hay in Armstrong's 2006 stop motion animated film Live Freaky!
+In addition to Armstrong's web show, Havok voiced Hay in John Roecker's 2006 stop motion animated film Live Freaky!
 Die Freaky! which tells the story of the Manson family.
 He had a small acting role in the 2012 film Knife Fight.

 Books

 On February 21, 2013, Havok announced that he had written Pop Kids and published it through Black Candy Publishing.
 The novel was released April 2013.

 Havok released Love Fast Los Angeles in February 2018.